This article shows some

-Note that not every command in the list will work with Cloud Servers.
-The nova client is written for use with OpenStack, not for the Rackspace Cloud specifically.
-Thus, some of the commands refer to operations that haven’t been implemented on Cloud Servers yet, while others are there to manage a full OpenStack installation.
+Note that not every command listed in nova help works with Rackspace Cloud Servers.
+The nova client works with OpenStack, including the Rackspace Cloud.
+However, some of the commands refer to operations that we haven't implemented on Cloud Servers, while others enable you to manage a full OpenStack installation.

-If you want to refer to a server or image by name and the name has a space in it, remember to put the name in quotes so the client knows it’s a single argument.
+Note: If you want to refer to a server or image by name and the name has a space in it, put the name in quotes so that the client takes it as a single argument.

-These are commands used for most day-to-day operations with Cloud Servers.
+You can use the following commands for most operations with Cloud Servers:

-The “list” command returns a list of the servers on your account.
-Just “list” by itself will show you everything, while options are available to limit the list by a range of IP addresses or to show you servers with a particular status.
+list command returns a list of the servers on your account.
+You can use list without arguments, but options are available to limit the list by a range of IP addresses or to show you servers with a particular status.

-The output shows the server’s unique ID in the first column, then the server name, then the server status, and the final column shows the network addresses associated with the server.
+The output shows the unique ID of the server in the first column, followed by the server name, the server status, and, finally, the network addresses associated with the server.

 nova list --status active

-The “image-create” command will take a snapshot of a server.
-The first argument the command takes is the name or ID of the server, and the second argument is the name you want assigned to the new snapshot.
+image-create command takes a snapshot of a server.
+The first argument is the name or ID of the server, and the second argument is the name that you want to assign to the new snapshot.

 nova image-create servername backupname

-The “flavor-list” command displays a list of available server flavors.
-A “flavor” describes the memory, disk space, and CPUs that will be allocated to the server.
+flavor-list command displays a list of available server flavors.
+A flavor describes the options of memory, disk space, and CPUs that you can allocate for the server.

-The output of the boot command will list data about the new server, including the root or administrator password.
+The output of the boot command lists data about the new server, including the root or administrator password.

 nova boot --flavor 1 --image 758d32fe-9f2c-470a-a082-ba6832a06431 servername

-The “reboot” command will tell a server to reboot, taking the name or ID of the target server as its argument.
-By default the server will perform a “soft reboot”, where the OS is told to gracefully reboot the server.
-You can cause a “hard reboot” (like switching the power off then on again) with the “-hard” option.
+reboot command uses the name or ID of the target server as its argument.
+By default, the server performs a soft reboot, where the OS gracefully reboots the server.
+You can do a hard reboot (like switching the power off and on again) with the

 nova reboot --hard servername

-The “delete” command will delete a server, taking the name or ID of the server as its argument.
+delete command uses the name or ID of the server as its argument.
 Use this command with caution.

 nova delete servername

-The “show” command will return data about a server - its flavor, the image it was built from, its network addresses, and other details.
+show command returns details about a server: flavor, the image it was built from, network addresses, and other details.

 nova show servername

-Use the “resize” command to switch a server to another flavor.
-When you call the command the first argument is the server name or ID and the second argument will be the flavor name or ID.
+resize command to switch a server to another flavor.
+When you call the command, the first argument is the server name or ID, and the second argument is the flavor name or ID.

-Please note: nova resize will not work for virtual cloud servers or Standard servers with manual disk allocation enabled.
+nova resize does not work for virtual cloud servers or Rackspace Standard servers with manual disk allocation enabled.
 For more information on changing the size of a virtual cloud server, see Changing the Size of Your Performance Cloud Server.

-A server cannot be resized to a smaller flavor if it has more disk space allocated to it than would be allowed in the smaller flavor.
+You cannot resize a server to a smaller flavor if it has more allocated disk space than the smaller flavor can use.

 nova resize servername "512MB instance"